 When we returned to Germany for the first time after 2.5 years, we thought that all our old friends and family would drop everything to spend time with us and take our children.
 Well, that wasn’t always the case, and we were quite frustrated in the end (of course, there were exceptions!).

 Our conclusion: Just as we have an everyday life, the people “at home” also have a life with priorities.
-That’s ok.
-And that also shows us again how important it is to set boundaries the other way around when we are visited.
+That’s okay.
+It also shows us again how important it is to set boundaries the other way around when we are visited.

-8. Don’t expect that everyone can understand your Digital Nomad Family Life
+8. Don’t expect that everyone can understand your Digital Nomad Family Lifestyle

 This point was the hardest lesson.
 Why does the contact with the best friend flatten out?
 Why do I feel like I don’t understand them anymore?
 Have our conversations always been so superficial?
 Why do they get so upset about such trivialities?